Hair Growth Hacks

 Instructions

 To make rosemary water, add 4-5 cups of filtered water to a large pot.
 Turn to medium high heat and wait for the water to boil.
-Once it’s boiling, add 5 sprigs of rosemary to the water and turn it to medium heat for about 15 minutes.
+Once it’s boiling, add 5 sprigs of fresh rosemary to the water and turn it to medium heat for about 15 minutes.
 As you get more comfortable making this, you can add more or less rosemary depending on what your scalp can tolerate.
 In the pictures above, I use an entire container of rosemary from Whole Foods, which is why it’s a deep amber color.
 But, I’d recommend starting with less and working your way up.
-Next, turn your stove off, remove the pot from the heat, and let the rosemary water sit for another 30 minutes or so.
+Next, turn your stove off, remove the pot from the heat, and let the rosemary water sit for another 30 minutes or so to cool down.
 Strain the liquid and pour it into a bottle or a spray bottle (or both) and store in the fridge for 1-2 weeks for best results.

 Previous